-MAAP’s 2006 media art festival, out of the internet, considered artists working in or connected through internet art practice.
+MAAP’s 2006 media art festival, OUT OF THE INTERNET, considered artists working in or connected through internet art practice.

-out of the internet aimed to realize an interconnected and context-articulate exhibition presence of net-based work across a range of locations from elite museums, galleries, library networks and into a cascade of urban spaces.
+OUT OF THE INTERNET realized an interconnected and context-articulate exhibition presence of net-based work across a range of locations from elite museums, galleries, library networks and into a cascade of urban spaces.

 The internet as a place of operation, exchange and creation for art can be understood as antithetical to established gallery-museum structures.
 The artists build their own exhibition space.
 It is a space that opens all hours but which may also simply disappear, be destroyed, updated, or moved.
 The artist has control of all content (subject of course to certain hosting arrangements, search-engine logics, internet governance regimes and implicit software aesthetics) and can nuance their context by way of trajectory URL links to and from other online spaces.